Men walking with chainsaws and other tools over shoulder.

 Equipment

 Specialized equipment required by your assigned job will be issued to you at your assignment location.
 You will not be asked to provide any gear beyond your personal clothing and effects.
 Standard gear issue for surviving in the field in Alaska is called an EFF Pack (weight is 20 pounds).
-The EFF pack is available but not automatically issued upon arrival.
+A fire pack is available but not automatically issued upon arrival.
 If this gear is issued, it will be part of your 65-pound limit.

 EFF Pack contains the following: